 There is much more to say about focused-attention meditation, but let's now take a look at open-monitoring meditation.
 As with focused-attention meditation, the instructions can also vary, but a typical set of instructions goes as follows:

 A common challenge that one encounters with open-monitoring meditation is that the kinds of thoughts that emerge tend to be both novel and significant for you.
 This makes them especially good at grabbing your attention.
 For example, you may suddenly remember your new year's resolution that you never got around to doing.
-Or you may realize that your job is making you unhappy and that it is time find a new one.
+Or you may realize that your job is making you unhappy and that it is time to find a new one.
 These thoughts tend to be those that are lurking around in the back of your mind but which never fully make it into your awareness.

 One reason why they remain lurking in the back of your mind is because you normally don't have enough spare attention to bring them into the foreground of consciousness.1 As a result, when you practice diffusing your attention during open-monitoring meditation, suddenly these thoughts are able to move a little bit more into awareness.
-And since they tend to be important to you, there is a naturally tendency for you to focus on them.
+And since they tend to be important to you, there is a natural tendency for you to focus on them.

 This process of novel and significant thoughts suddenly appearing in your awareness is experienced as an insight — an "ah ha!" moment.
 When the thought is especially novel and significant, it may even have a "eureka!" feeling to it.
 These insights can be about anything.
 They can be personal in nature, they can be about other people and relationships, they can be about some problem you are working on, or they may even have a philosophical or spiritual element to them.
 Some of these insights can be very valuable, even life-changing.
 However, the goal during open-monitoring meditation is to keep your attention diffused.
-This makes the practice challenging: on the hand you don't want to lose these insights, but, on the other hand, the point of the practice is to not focus attention on them.
+This makes the practice challenging: on the one hand you don't want to lose these insights, but, on the other hand, the point of the practice is to not focus attention on them.
 To make matters worse: the better you get at diffusing your attention, the more novel and significant the insights become.

 As a side note: a common form of meditation that is a mixture of focused-attention and open-monitoring is called vipassanā meditation.
 The literal translation of vipassanā (a Pāli term) is "special or super seeing", and a common translation is "insight".
 So vipassanā meditation is insight meditation, and there is a long tradition of using this practice to cultivate insight (and in particular the insight that corresponds to enlightenment, but that is a topic for another discussion).